MilchRatchet/Luminary/LumFileDocs.md

 `MATERIAL INVERTRO [INT32]`<br/>
 Set 1 to invert roughness for geometry, 0 else.
 Enabling this gives you legacy behaviour where the roughness from the input geometry was always inverted.

+`MATERIAL ROUGHCLA [FP32]`<br/>
+Clamps the roughness of materials in indirect lighting to smooth out caustics and help convergence.
+Number must be in the range [0,1].

 ## Camera Settings

 `CAMERA POSITION [FP32] [FP32] [FP32]`<br/>